facebookresearch/dora/README.md

 `dora run` supports two flags:
 - `-d`: distributed training using all available gpus.
 The master worker output will be to the shell, and other workers will be redirected to a log file in the XP folder.
 - `-f sig`: this will inject the hyper-parameters from the XP with the given sig on top of the one provided on the command line.
 Useful to resume locally a remote job that failed.
-- `--clean_git`: clone the repo inside the XP folder and execute from there.
+- `--git_save`: clone the repo inside the XP folder and execute from there.
 This is mostly for debugging, and in general is not needed.

 ## `dora launch`: Launching XP remotely